NicolasFlamel1/MWC-Validation-Node/README.md

 	// Wait for node to stop running node.getThread().join();

 	// The node has stopped running, however it remains connected to any existing peers.
-Additional node functions that are allowed in this thread now are node.getPeers() and node.disconnect().
-All other node functions must happen in the callback functions.
-The only peer functions that can be called in this thread are peer.stop(), peer.getThread(), and calling a peer's destructor.
+Additional node functions that are allowed in this thread now are node.getPeersBegin(), node.getPeersEnd(), and node.disconnect().
+All other node functions must happen in the callback functions

 	// Disconnect from node's peers and wait for the operation to complete node.disconnect();